Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

-# Demand Forecasting and Price Optimization for Retail
+# Demand Forecasting and Price Optimization

 ## Table of Contents
 - [Abstract](#abstract)